actions-cool/pr-welcome/README.md

 ## Note

-- When no `refuse-issue-label` and `need-creator-authority`, no restrictions
+- When no `refuse-issue-label` and `need-creator-authority`, everyone meet the conditions
 - Comment only once

 ## Changelog